zuugle-services/wp-diana-widget/README.txt

 = The user's start location isn't being saved/cached.
 Why? =

 This happens if the widget doesn't have a stable ID.
 The caching feature relies on a persistent, unique ID for each widget instance.
-    * **For Blocks in the Editor:** This is handled automatically.
-If you have blocks created with an older version of the plugin, simply open the page in the editor and click "Update".
-This will save the new stable ID for the block.
+* **For Blocks:** This is handled automatically.
+If you have blocks from an older version, open the page and click "Update".
-    * **For Programmatic Usage:** When using the `diana_greenconnect_get_block_html()` function, you **must** manually provide a unique and unchanging `widgetId` string in the attributes array.
-See the example under "Programmatic Usage".
+* **For Shortcodes & Programmatic Usage:** You **must** manually provide a unique and unchanging `widgetid` string in the shortcode or attributes array.

 = Can I customize the appearance of the widget? =

-The DianaWidget itself supports theming via CSS custom properties.
-You can add custom CSS to your WordPress theme to override these variables.
-See the [DianaWidget styling documentation](https://github.com/zuugle-services/DianaWidget#styling--theming) for more details.
-This plugin also provides a "Widget Container Max Height" setting in the block editor.
+Yes.
+The widget supports theming via CSS custom properties.
+You can add custom CSS to your theme to override these variables.
+See the [DianaWidget styling documentation](https://github.com/zuugle-services/DianaWidget#styling--theming) for details.

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1.png.
-This screen shot represents a preview header of what the initial Widget Page would look like.
+1. This screen shot represents a preview header of what the initial Widget Page would look like.

 == Changelog ==